cringdahl/terraform-actions/oidc/README.md

 # oidc

 Here lies the OIDC configs.
-They are run on workstation, because you can only automate so much.
+They are intended to be run on a workstation, because you can only automate so much.

+## Why OIDC?

+You won't need stored static AWS repo secrets anymore.

 ## What is OIDC, and how does this help me do it?